 Version 1.6 of Anthos clusters on bare metal is no longer supported.
 Customers who wish to receive support must upgrade to version 1.7 or later.
 For information about how to upgrade, see Upgrading Anthos on bare metal.

 Shared Responsibility Model

-Running a business-critical production application on Anthos on bare metal requires multiple parties to carry different responsponsibilities.
+Running a business-critical production application on Anthos clusters on bare metal requires multiple parties to carry different responsponsibilities.
 While not an exhaustive list, the sections below list the roles and responsibilities.

-- Notifying users of available upgrades for Anthos on bare metal, and producing upgrade scripts for the previous version; Anthos on bare metal supports sequential upgrades only (example: 1.2 → 1.3 → 1.4 and not 1.2 → 1.4).
+- Notifying users of available upgrades for Anthos clusters on bare metal, and producing upgrade scripts for the previous version; Anthos clusters on bare metal supports sequential upgrades only (example: 1.2 → 1.3 → 1.4 and not 1.2 → 1.4).

 - Operating the Connect and Cloud Operations services.

 - Troubleshooting, providing workarounds, and correcting the root cause of any issues related to Google-provided components

 - Maintaining any application workload deployed on the cluster.